Convolvulus Hawk Moth

 These caterpillars have a number of enemies.

+The caterpillars grow to a length of about 9 cms.
 The caterpillar may walk up to 300 metres from the food plant to pupate.
-It pupates in a cell in the soil.
-The pupa has a long looped compartment for the developing haustellum.
+It pupates in a cell that it excavates under the soil, at a depth up to 15 cms.
+The pupa has a length of about 5 cms.
+It has a long looped compartment for the developing haustellum.

 The abdomen has pink patches on the side of each segment.

-The egg is smooth, white, and slightly oval, laid singly on the upper surface of a leaf of a foodplant.
+The egg is smooth, white, and slightly oval, usualy laid singly on the upper or lower surface of a leaf of a foodplant.

 The species is found from Europe to Asia, including :